 Problems with rent or mortgage arrears, council tax arrears and other priority debts

-Unless these “priority debts” are either minor or clearly under control (perhaps you have already agreed a monthly offer of repayment that you can afford) you should probably seek further advice, either from the National Debtline helpline (see above) or your local Citizens Advice.
+Unless these “priority debts” are either minor or clearly under control because you have already agreed on monthly repayments you can afford, get advice as soon as possible, either from the National Debtline helpline (see above) or your local Citizens Advice.

 The Tax Aid website has a lot of useful information.
 Don’t ignore tax debts, even if you don’t understand them, don’t think they are right or can’t afford to pay them.
 If you need a Time to Pay arrangement, this is best sorted out as soon as possible,

 Self-employed or business debts

 National Debtline has a sister site: Business Debtline.
 They provide telephone, web chat and email advice to self-employed, sole traders and people with small limited companies.
 Sometimes it’s hard to tell if you have a personal debt problem or a business debt – they can help you sort this out.
 Their new FAQs are a good place to start if you are unsure.

 If you live in Scotland or Northern Ireland